6. Stock-Based Compensation

 |6.
 Stock-Based Compensation||

-Employee stock-based compensation expense is as follows:
+Employee stock-based compensation expense is as follows (in thousands):

 The Company estimated the fair value of employee stock options using the Black-Scholes option pricing model.
 The fair value of employee stock options is being amortized on a straight-line basis over the requisite service periods of the respective awards.
 The fair value of employee stock options was estimated using the following weighted-average assumptions: